At a Glance

 - Diploma in Conflict and Dispute Resolution Studies

 - MPhil in Intercultural Theology and Interreligious Studies

 - MPhil in Christian Theology

 - MPhil in Applied Linguistics

 Carefully programmed academic field trips throughout the semester offer students the opportunity to connect with, and continue to reflect upon, Ireland’s cultural heritage.
 Potential excursions include tours of both historic and modern sites within Dublin, and a theater or music performance at a local venue.

 - Fall: early September – mid-December

 Housing is allocated by Trinity College Dublin at the Binary Hub residence.
 Binary Hub is situated close to both the Guinness Brewery and the River Liffey, as well as many colleges and language schools in Dublin.
 It houses over 450 students, and provides excellent common facilities and an active social events calendar.
 Rooms are stylish, fully furnished, and have plenty of storage space.
 Students share a kitchen/living space, and have access to the Binary Hub gym, common room, study space, and laundry.

 Eligibility and Requirements

-Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
-Applications typically require faculty recommendations so it is important to begin the process early.
+CASA member school students (see section above for a list of CASA member schools) should check with their home institution's study abroad office about application procedures.
+Brown and Non-CASA member school students must by the appropriate deadline using Brown's online application system via the "Apply Now" button on the left side of this web page.
+Applications typically require faculty recommendations, so it is important for students to begin the process early.